 Snack can only can be eaten at the designated time, appointed by the teacher.
 Drinks carried through the day can ONLY be plain water.
+Students may use a water bottle that closes so as to avoid spillage.
+The water bottle is to be no larger than 32 ounces.
+No squeezable sports water bottles.
 Absolutely NO GUM is permitted in Saint Martin de Porres School.
 All snacks should be healthy.
 Saint Martin de Porres School does not provide any utensils for snack.